 Effective January 1, 2020, the REIT adopted a cash-based short-term incentive plan, pursuant to which the NEOs are eligible to be paid annual cash bonuses, subject to the achievement of annual performance targets established by the Board each year.
 Under this short-term incentive plan, NEOs can elect to receive up to 100% of their respective cash bonuses in the form of DUs granted under the Equity Incentive Plan (see "Incentive Awards - Equity Incentive Plan" below for further details).
+Pursuant to the NEO Employment Agreements, effective January 1, 2023, the NEOs are required to elect to receive a minimum of 50% of any such cash bonus in the form of DUs.
 Annual targets are established by the Board for the President and Chief Executive Officer and the Chief Financial Officer and Corporate Secretary, which include targets related to both the REIT's performance and the relevant NEO's personal achievements.

-Under the short-term incentive plan, the President and Chief Executive Officer and the Chief Financial Officer and Corporate Secretary are eligible to receive, at the discretion of the GCN Committee, a short-term cash incentive award targeted at 75% and 37.5% of base salary, respectively, for meeting applicable performance objectives for the year, each with a maximum short-term cash incentive award of 150% of base salary where applicable performance objectives have been exceeded or an award of 0% where performance objectives have not been achieved.
+Under the short-term incentive plan, the President and Chief Executive Officer and the Chief Financial Officer and Corporate Secretary were eligible to receive, at the discretion of the GCN Committee, a short-term cash incentive award targeted at 75% and 37.5% of base salary, respectively, for meeting applicable performance objectives for the year, with a maximum short-term cash incentive award of 150% of target performance where applicable performance objectives have been exceeded or an award of 0% where performance objectives have not been achieved.
+Effective January 1, 2023, the short-term cash incentive award targets for the President and Chief Executive Officer and the Chief Financial Officer and Corporate Secretary were increased to 100% and 40% of base salary, respectively, pursuant to the NEO Employment Agreements, with no change to the maximum or minimum eligible awards.